MaksiRose/paw-and-paper/Privacy Policy.md

 3. This information is stored to enable the in-game visiting feature.
 It is used to connect servers/channels with each other.
 4. This information is stored as a setting that you made.
 It is used to enable or disable features related to that setting.
 5. This information is stored for moderation purposes.
 It is displayed when other users want to know which user triggered the webhook message to be sent.
+6. This information is stored to enhance user experience.

 We may update this Privacy Policy.